 Download URL: https://jetpack.com/

-Jetpack is a free WordPress plugin with many great features.
+Jetpack is a free WordPress plugin with loads of useful functions.

-(Connect Jetpack to your WordPress.com account)
+(Make sure that Jetpack is connected to your WordPress.com account)

-Next, activate a feature called Publicize …
+Next, activate the Publicize feature …

-After configuring all account and plugin settings, your content is ready for distribution.
+After configuring all of the plugin and account settings, your content is ready for distribution.

 The Publicize feature adds a new section to your Publish box …

-(Publicize account details displays in the Publish area.)
+(Publicize details displayed in the publishing box.)

-Now, whenever you publish new content, it will automatically be shared online to every account you have set up …
+Now, as soon as you publish new content, it will automatically get shared online to every account you have set up …

 CommentLuv